fbngrm/time-tracker/README.md

 If the go version is >= 1.13, modules are enabled by default.

 ## Issues
-Time timer displayed in the frontend is not accurate when stopped and continued multiple times.
+The timer displayed in the frontend is not accurate when stopped and continued multiple times.
 The time tracked and send to the backend is accurate though.
 This just affects user experience/visualization and is not a data accuracy issue.
 Still, this needed to be fixed in a future iteration.